ggreco77/GWsky/README.md

     N/S/E/W: a set of command line to add contiguous FOVs in North/South/East/West  (N/S/E/W) directions;
     R: to insert a new FOV center RA[deg], DEC[deg] for a new sequence in N/S/E/W directions;
     Q: quit

+    option : str
+    Y or any key: a set of command line to add interactively any specific objects

 **SUMMARY OF DEPENDENCIES**